mcheang20/mcheang20.github.io/_portfolio/travelog.md

   <dl class="row col-md-4">
       <dt class="info-col">Premium Service</dt>
         <dd>
           In order to restrict the amount of content that could be posted by users, posts were limited to a certain amount per day.
-A premium service option was added to remove any restrictions.
+To remove this restriction on users we wanted to add a premium service option where it would be a subscription based service.
         </dd>
   </dl>
   <dl class="row col-md-4">
       <dt class="info-col">Image and Video Upload</dt>
         <dd>
-          Part of Travelog's content sharing was to allow users to upload images and videos.
+          Part of Travelog's content sharing experience was to allow users to upload images and videos.
 A problem arose with video uploading resulting in videos being uploaded however the video would not be playable.
         </dd>
   </dl>
 </div>